OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

 **Release Version Installation**

-As a user, with nothing openmdao, follow the configuration steps above.
-To install OpenMDAO's latest release into your root Anaconda environment, one should need to type:
+For a release version install, you still need follow the configuration steps above.
+To install OpenMDAO's latest release into your root Anaconda environment, only one command is needed:

 ::

   conda install openmdao

-OpenMDAO has a lot of dependencies, and so perhaps you want to put OpenMDAO into its own conda environment, and not in your root env.
-Create a new conda env to hold the install, (let's say, for example, for 0.12.0 release)
+However, OpenMDAO has a lot of dependencies, and so perhaps you want to put OpenMDAO into its own secluded conda environment,and not in your root env.
+Create a new conda env to hold the install, Let's say, for example, for the 0.12.0 release we call the env "openmdao-0.12.0" (but keep in mind that we could call it "foobar").

 ::

   conda create --name openmdao-0.12.0 python

-Then, to install version 0.12.0 into that newly-created env:
+Then, to install version 0.12.0 into that newly-created env, the --name argument specifies into which conda env you install:

 ::

+  #gets latest release, puts it in env "openmdao-0.12.0"
-  conda install --name openmdao-0.12.0 openmdao   #gets latest release
+  conda install --name openmdao-0.12.0 openmdao

   conda install --name openmdao-0.12.0 openmdao==0.12.0  #gets specific release